 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Harwardine has been recorded under many different variations, including Hawarden, Hawardens, Hawerden, Harweden, Harveden, Harvedon and many more.

-Early Notables of the Harwardine family (pre 1700)
+Early Notables of the Harwardine family

-More information is included under the topic Early Harwardine Notables in all our PDF Extended History products and printed products wherever possible.
+Another 26 words (2 lines of text) are included under the topic Early Harwardine Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Harwardine family